 The potential of the CSM will not be self-actualizing in any automatic way.
-What is being accomplished by inter-governmental action is the construction of enabling framework which frees workers and their skills and business person with their capital and entrepreneurial acumen, from being bottled-up behind their respective national borders, and opens up to them a larger common space for the flexing of their productive energies.
+What is being accomplished by inter-governmental action is the construction of an enabling framework.
+Workers and their skills, and businesspersons with their capital and entrepreneurial acumen, would be freed from being bottled-up behind their respective national borders.
+A larger, common space would thereby be opened for the flexing of their productive energies.

-I anticipate that as economic actors at all levels will indulge in crossboundary use of the CSM framework.
+I anticipate that economic actors at all levels will indulge in cross-boundary use of the CSM framework.
 This will bring about a greater rise in aggregate output and employment, than could be achieved without such engagement.

-As persons from Dominica see and exploit untapped opportunities in Guyana and vice versa, a new growth propelling dynamic can be triggered that would make the CSM a living reality.
+As persons from Dominica see and exploit untapped opportunities in Guyana and vice versa, a new growth- propelling dynamic can be triggered that would make the CSM a living reality.

-The aluminum smelters in Trinidad & Tobago, using the bauxite alumina from Guyana, Suriname and Jamaica will reflect what we mean by the pooling of resources.
-If we fail to do so, all the talk would mock the fulfillment of the Dr's dream project.
+The aluminum smelters in Trinidad and Tobago, using the bauxite alumina from Guyana, Suriname and Jamaica, will reflect what we mean by the pooling of resources.
+If we fail to do so, all the talk would mock the fulfillment of the Doctor's dream project.

-We look forward, in particular, to capital, management, skilled labour and marketing expertise being mobilized from all parts of CARICOM and beyond, to exploit viable opportunities for integrated production which would feed into enhanced levels of intra and extra-CSM trade.
+We look forward, in particular, to capital, management, skilled labour and marketing expertise being mobilized from all parts of CARICOM and beyond, to exploit viable opportunities for integrated production.
+This would feed into enhanced levels of intra and extra-CSM trade.